 Barnes Park is a Victorian era public space which stretches over a swathe of the city’s Southwest, technically spanning from Thorney Close all the way towards Pallion.
 It is the largest public park in Sunderland

 The park follows the course of a stream known as the Barnes burn, or “Bishopwearmouth Burn”, which emerges at Hasting Hill and historically joined the River Wear as a tributary.
-The area of the park marks the valley which has carved out.
+The area of the park marks the valley which it has carved out over the centuries.

 Regenerated in 2011, the park has a great deal to see and do, with children’s play areas, playing fields, a café, a historic bandstand, tennis courts, a bowling green, the remnants of a Cannon from the English Civil War salvaged from the River Wear, swans and ducks, as well as an incredible variety of flora and fauna.